 - Manufacturer “blinkies” and tearpads – The blinkies are found throughout stores and are the little coupon dispensing machines that offer manufacturer coupons and the tear pads are often found throughout retailers as well.
 Remember, even if you find these at another retailer or convenience store, you can use these at Publix since they are manufacturer coupons.

 Each store governs the details of their own store coupon policy.
 Some require the number of Publix coupons per item and some only require one Publix coupon that they will enter multiple times based on the number of items you have.
-They also have the right to decide which competitors coupons they accept and limit the number used.
+(Please note that corporate has requested that you do have one coupon per item and that the LU# not be simply entered in without the same number of coupons.)
+The individual stores also have the right to decide which competitors store coupons they accept and limit the number used.
+For a list of competitor coupons, check with your store.
+Each store may be different.

 Publix Store coupons – You can find Publix store coupons in several places.
-Here are the most common.
+Here are some of the most common.
+For a larger list, be sure to check out our Where to Find Publix Coupons page

-- Publix Advantage Buy Fliers are published monthly.
-Publix puts out a Grocery Advantage Flier and a Health/Beauty Flier and both of these sale fliers contain store coupons and sometimes manufacturer coupons as well.
+- Publix Advantage Buy Fliers start on Saturdays with a new one every 2/3 weeks.
+Publix puts out a green Grocery Advantage Flier (every 3rd Saturday) and a purple Health/Beauty Flier (new every other Saturday) and both of these sale fliers contain store coupons and sometimes manufacturer coupons as well.
 Find these at your local Publix by the entrance or ask at the customer service desk.
-These also tend to show up as newspaper inserts as well.
+These also tend to show up as newspaper inserts on their first week.

 - Publix Magazines & clubs – Publix has magazines and clubs you can sign up for that will bring coupons to in your mailbox a couple times a year.
 You can sign up for Publix Baby Club , Publix Paws , Publix Grape , Publix Family Style , Publix GreenWise .